linhoangce/2800-202410-BBY29/README.md

 ## 11. Features for Future
 What we'd like to build in the future:
-* train the MoveNet model for pose detection so that I can give users real-time feedback on their postures and forms while exercising.
+* Train the MoveNet model for pose detection so that I can give users real-time feedback on their postures and forms while exercising.
 * Tasks generated by AI based on the users' level of fitness and interests.
-* Text to Speech - audio streaming of chat and recommendation for users with vision impairment or working out.
+* Text to Speech - audio streaming of chat and recommendation for users with vision impairment or are working out.